Enalean/tuleap-documentation-en/languages/en/administration-guide/projects-management/project-export-import.rst

     4. The cross-references in followup comments are modified by adding a space between # and the number in order to not leak data in the import in another Tuleap instance.

+    5. When you export only a tracker (with the option ``-t``) and you don't make the import into an existing project (import without the option ``-p`` and creation of a new project), be aware that the import may fail because of an inconsistency in the export.
+The export file of a single tracker also contains project data, such as dashboards based on reports of trackers not included in the export.
+In this case, the import fails with XML parse errors: ``IDREF "XX" without matching ID line``.

 .. toctree::
    :maxdepth: 1